Find your place in the story.

 There are many ways to join World Relief Seattle in welcoming the stranger and building transformational relationships.

 Browse our volunteer opportunities below to see where your gifts, abilities and interests align with coming alongside refugees and immigrants.
 Be sure to click through the headings of the different opportunities to see more details and apply for a position.
 You don’t have to be an expert to make an impact!

 Cultural Companions walk alongside refugees and vulnerable immigrants, with the goal of developing a mutually transformative relationship.
 Cultural Companions are matched with refugee and immigrant families to meet weekly for at least 6 months.
 Share meals, practice English, help out with practical advice about American life, and build friendships!

-World Relief matches volunteers with opportunities to serve at our front desk, assisting/directing participants with their immediate needs.
-While answering incoming calls.
+World Relief matches volunteers with opportunities to serve at our front desk, assisting/directing participants with their immediate needs, while also answering incoming calls.

 Host Homes offer shelter and hospitality to refugees for their first week or so in the United States.
 Introduce refugees to an American home: thermostats, washing machines, and casseroles – they’re all new to many refugees.
 It’s a great way to create a safe place for a refugee families first steps, and become the family's first American friend.

 Refugee families are arriving every week and that means MANY apartments need to be set up.
 We collect donations of basic household goods and need help collecting and organizing these items for placement in refugees’ first apartments in America.
 Find out what items we accept.